-Tax-exempt savings plans are another way to save on behalf of a child, without paying tax no matter how much the money grows.
+Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 Like junior ISAs, they’re designed for long-term saving but there are a few key differences that might help you choose between the two.